 It’s more inclusive because it goes beyond the visual and tangible things that so many people typically think of when they hear the word “design” (eg: buildings, cars, logos, brochures, user interfaces, etc).

-- When a community is dealing with a serious problem that harms its citizens and leads to injustice, that’s a major problem.
+For example, when a community is dealing with a serious problem that harms its citizens and leads to injustice, that’s a major problem.
 So what’s the solution?
 Redesigning institutions, policies, and procedures to be more fair, just, and effective.

 In this case, politicians, government staffers, and citizens are the design team.
 Their designed solution may be more abstract and intangible than a building or website, but it’s equally important, if not more so.